“He’s comin’ to you Pop.”

 Long story short, you are not going to just muscle that guy up through the current, let alone fast water.
 Throw in some boulders or white water and your chances are approaching impossible.
 It is only a matter of time before you line breaks, or you make a mistake and he spits the hook.

 The answer is to “get a move on”.
 My father etched these words in my vocabulary through years of home remodels and deer hunting out west.
-In both scenarios you don’t sit and wait to see what happens.
+I assure you, in both scenarios you don’t sit and wait to see what happens.

 How to Get Downstream of a Big Trout